 As with our last example, we convert each of these policy rules to an inference rule, which we add to our logic.
-All six inference rules for this example are shown in Appendix B. We proceed to define the notion of state and step for our system.
-In this example there are no unrestricted resources; therefore we omit the context Γ from our definitions.
+For brevity, we omit an explicit description of the rules.
+We proceed to define the notion of state and step for our system.
+In this example there are no unrestricted resources; therefore we omit the context $\Gamma$ from our definitions.

-Definition 4 (State) A state of the system is a context Δ satisfying the following conditions.
+Definition 4 (State) A state of the system is a context $\Delta$ satisfying the following conditions.

-- 1. Δ contains assumptions of the following forms only: (a) bank has balance(K, N), (b) cc has $\langle K \rangle$ iou(N), (c) K has $\langle L \rangle$ check(N), and (d) K has item(N). - 2.
-For each principal K, there is exactly one assumption of each of the following forms in Δ : bank has balance(K, N), and cc has $\langle K \rangle$ iou(N).
+- 1. $\Delta$ contains assumptions of the following forms only: (a) bank has balance(K, N), (b) cc has $\langle K \rangle$ iou(N), (c) K has $\langle L \rangle$ check(N), and (d) K has item(N). - 2.
+For each principal K, there is exactly one assumption of each of the following forms in $\Delta$ : bank has balance(K, N), and cc has $\langle K \rangle$ iou(N).